 RB9) D’Andre Swift, Detroit Lions

-When the Lions finally handed over the backfield to D’Andre Swift, he showed why he was one of the class’ best backs.
+When the Lions finally handed over the backfield to D’Andre Swift in 2020, he showed why he was one of the class’ best backs.
 The Georgia Bulldog played in 13 games (four starts) and rushed 114 times for 521 yards and 8 touchdowns.
 Additionally, he caught 46 passes for 357 yards and 2 scores.
 Swift recorded double-digit fantasy point games in 10 of his 13 games, including six above 15 PPR points.

 One overlooked factor for Swift is the addition of Anthony Lynn.
 Since 2016, running backs in Lynn’s offense have averaged 28.3% of the team’s targets and never less than 24.1%.
 Just look at Austin Ekeler for evidence of how this can affect someone’s dynasty value.
 Swift was arguably the best pass catcher in last year’s class and should thrive in this offense.

-RB8) Cam Akers, Los Angeles Rams
+RB7) Cam Akers, Los Angeles Rams

 Akers was stuck in a mind-numbing three-way split for touches with Malcolm Brown and Darrell Henderson.
 That will not be the case in 2021, as Sean McVay has stated that he views Akers as an “every-down back.”
-However, this process started last season — throw out the RB45 finish of 2020 — that is not how you should be valuing Akers in 2021 RB dynasty rankings.
+In truth, this process started last season — throw out the RB45 finish of 2020 — that is not how you should be valuing Akers in 2021 RB dynasty rankings.

 Akers took control over the Rams’ backfield starting in Week 13 with 21.5 carries and 2.8 targets per game while playing over 60% of the snaps in his last four regular-season games.
 The lone downside was he scored just once during this stretch, which lowered his points per opportunity to 0.57.

-RB7) Nick Chubb, Cleveland Browns
+RB6) Nick Chubb, Cleveland Browns